This tutorial shows you how to install, set up, configure, and run your first code analysis using ShiftLeft.

 Invoke-WebRequest -URI https://cdn.shiftleft.io/download/installer-dotnet-framework-latest-windows-x64.zip -UseBasicParsing -OutFile sl-latest-windows-x64.zip

-If you choose to run the installer from the command line, note that the installer binaries have the following command-line options available to modify the default behavior.
+When running the installer from the command line, note that the installer binaries have the following command-line options available to modify the default behavior.

 Disables prompts for non-interactive usage if you are running the installer from the command line